Towards sustainable and resilient societies through empowered civil society and collaborative innovation

 Recommendations for local authorities and decision-makers

-In addition to co-creating an inspiring future vision, change agents came up with recommendations for local authorities.
+In addition to co-creating the joint vision, change agents came up with recommendations for local authorities:

 Firstly, financial and other forms of support are needed to enhance transformative ideas and initiatives of civil society actors.
 Often a small seed money can enable significant societal impact.
 Support should be easy to access for example in the form of public-people partnerships, small seed money and participatory budgeting prioritising ecological and social sustainability.
 Other forms of support include providing free or low-cost spaces for e.g. community building and sharing activities as well as legal advice, tax reductions and sparring to bring ideas to life.